Skip to main content

 There are many factors that determine the location to which you are referred, and we will always try to refer you to the location we believe is best suited to your needs.

-I am an existing patient currently receiving treatment at the Velindre Cancer Centre.
-Will I be able to transfer to Nevill Hall Hospital for treatment when it opens?
+I am an existing patient currently receiving treatment at the Velindre Cancer Centre in Whitchurch.
+Will I be able to transfer to Nevill Hall Hospital for the remainder of my radiotherapy?

 Why have you chosen to put this unit on the Nevill Hall Hospital site?